Article I – MEETINGS

-Section 3.
+Section 2.
 Regular meetings of the Board shall be held at times and places specified by the Board, but there shall be no less than four meetings per year.
-A quorum at any Board meeting shall consist of a majority of the Board's membership.
+A quorum at any Board meeting shall consist of a majority of the current Board membership.
 If one or more Board member leaves the meeting before it is completed and a quorum is no longer present, the remaining members shall not have the power to conduct official business.
 The President or any three members of the Board may call special meetings of the Board.

 Section 5.
 Any officer or Board member may be removed from office before the expiration of his/her term by a three-fourths vote of the Board if the best interests of the Association are not being served.

 Section 6.
 In the case of disability, resignation, or removal of a Board member the Board shall have the authority to make an appointment from the Association membership to fill the vacancy.

 If the President position is vacated, the Vice President assumes the President position and holds it through the end of the next year, when he or she will become Past President.

 If the Vice-President position is vacated, the Board may appoint a new Vice President from among its at-large members to serve until the next election.

 If the Vice-President was appointed by the Board, the Association membership shall elect both a Vice-President and a President at the next annual election.